three-bedroom-apartment/TBA/src/blog/post-4.md

 Do you want some shrooms for tomorrow?
 Some acid?
 You can just micro dose it
 I also have a DMT vape pen
-You hit it, see crystals and geometric forms
-for 15 minutes
+You hit it and see geometric forms for 15 minutes
 You come back fuhhhlly relaxed